deeplearning4j/deeplearning4j/modelpersistence.md

 # Saving and Loading a Neural Network

 There are two ways to save a model with Deeplearning4j.
-The first is Java serialization:
+The first is Java serialization.
 Neural networks that implement the Persistable interface are persistable via Java serialization.
 It looks like this in the [Javadoc](http://deeplearning4j.org/doc/), where you can find it by searching for "Persistable."

 ![Alt text](../img/persistable.png)